John-Abbott-College/4A8-Notes/03_Creating_Tests_for_a_Project.md

 * Out of 60 tests, there are 4 failing tests!
   * you will expected to debug, and fix before proceeding to make any modifications

-* In class exercise... debug the failing test: `TestCategories.Categories_TypeHolidayReadCorrectlyFromFile`
+* In class exercise... debug the failing test: `TestCategories.Categories_TypeAllDayEVentReadCorrectlyFromFile`